Neural Conditional Transport Maps: Neural Conditional Transport Maps

 \textbf{Alternative Conditioning Mechanisms} We evaluated several conditioning strategies beyond our hypernetwork approach.
-The simplest baseline is \emph{Concatenation}, which directly combines feature vectors with the condition.
-More sophisticated approaches include \emph{Cross-Attention} \citep{vaswani2017attention}, which uses attention mechanisms to modulate features based on conditions, and \emph{Feature-wise Linear Modulation (FiLM)} \citep{perez2018film}, which applies learnable transformations to features.
-We also tested normalization-based methods like \emph{Adaptive Instance Normalization} \citep{huang2017adain} and \emph{Conditional Layer Normalization} \citep{su2021roformer}, along with attention-inspired techniques such as \emph{Squeeze-and-Excite} \citep{hu2018squeeze} and \emph{Feature-wise Affine Normalization (FAN)} \citep{zhou2021fan}.
+The simplest baseline is \emph{Concatenation}, which directly combines feature vectors with the condition but cannot model the fundamentally different transport behaviors required when conditions significantly alter the optimal mapping strategy.
+More sophisticated approaches include \emph{Cross-Attention} \citep{vaswani2017attention}, which uses attention mechanisms to modulate features, and \emph{Feature-wise Linear Modulation (FiLM)} \citep{perez2018film}, which applies learnable transformations to existing features.
+However, these methods are fundamentally limited to adjusting or re-weighting existing computations rather than enabling entirely different computational paths per condition.
+We also tested normalization-based methods like \emph{Adaptive Instance Normalization} \citep{huang2017adain} and \emph{Conditional Layer Normalization} \citep{su2021roformer}, along with attention-inspired techniques such as \emph{Squeeze-and-Excite} \citep{hu2018squeeze} and \emph{Feature-wise Affine Normalization (FAN)} \citep{zhou2021fan}, but these approaches similarly cannot generate the qualitatively different transport behaviors required when conditions induce fundamentally different optimal mappings.
 Although these alternatives showed promise in specific scenarios, our hypernetwork approach consistently demonstrated superior performance across all benchmarks.
-Notably, our lightweight hypernetwork implementation proved to be computationally efficient both in training time and parameter count, making it a sound choice even for low-budget scenarios.
-We ablate these components on Section~\ref{sec:results} and provide more details in the supplementary material.
+Notably, our lightweight hypernetwork implementation proved to be computationally efficient in training time, making it a sound choice even for low-budget scenarios.
+We ablate these components on Section~\ref{sec:results}.